tumaer/SciML/lecture/svm.md

 ### Construction of suitable kernels

-- construction from feature map
+- construction from the feature map

     $$ K(x,x') = \varphi^T (x) \varphi (x') = \sum_{i=1}^{N} \varphi_i (x) \varphi_i (x')$$ (kernel_from_feature_map)

-- direct construction with constraint that a *valid kernel* is obtained, i.e. it needs actually to correspond to a possible feature map scalar product.
+- direct construction with the constraint that a *valid kernel* is obtained, i.e., it actually needs to correspond to a possible feature map scalar product.

 A **necessary and sufficient condition** for a valid kernel is that **$K$ is positive semidefinite for all $x$**.